What does an associate retailer do?

 A customer service retail associate is responsible for providing the highest customer service for the store's customers by responding to their inquiries and concerns and recommending them goods and services that would fit their needs.
 Customer service retail associates support the marketing campaigns and promotional strategies of the store by offering and demonstrating products to the customers, as well as arranging stock displays, and monitoring the adequacy of inventories.
 They also escalate high-level complaints to management for immediate resolution and assist with product replacement and issuing refunds as needed.

 These skill sets are where the common ground ends though.
-An associate retailer responsibility is more likely to require skills like "ladders," "customer issues," "pet," and "ross."
-Whereas a customer service retail associate requires skills like "product line," "fedex," "strong work ethic," and "retail customer service."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an associate retailer are more likely to require skills like "ladders," "customer issues," "pet," and "ross."
+On the other hand, a job as a customer service retail associate requires skills like "product line," "fedex," "strong work ethic," and "retail customer service."
+As you can see, what employees do in each career varies considerably.

 Commissioned sales associates are professionals who conduct sale transactions that can generate additional compensation by increasing selling operations.
 These associates are must collaborate successfully with fellow associates in regard to sales and commission distribution.
 They must provide excellent customer service so that they can establish long term relationships with customers and ensure high satisfaction.
 Commissioned sales associates must also assist the department managers with visual merchandising to arrange racks so that they can place and stock new merchandise.

-But both careers also use different skills, according to real associate retailer resumes.
-While associate retailer responsibilities can utilize skills like "ladders," "pet," "retail store," and "ross," some commissioned sales associates use skills like "excellent organizational," "excellent interpersonal," "customer relationships," and "commission sales."
+Each career also uses different skills, according to real associate retailer resumes.
+While associate retailer responsibilities can utilize skills like "ladders," "pet," "retail store," and "ross," commissioned sales associates use skills like "excellent organizational," "excellent interpersonal," "customer relationships," and "commission sales."

 On average, commissioned sales associates earn a higher salary than associate retailers.
-There are industries that support higher salaries in each profession respectively.
+Some industries support higher salaries in each profession.
 Interestingly enough, commissioned sales associates earn the most pay in the manufacturing industry with an average salary of $38,946.
-Whereas, associate retailers have higher paychecks in the hospitality industry where they earn an average of $29,543.
+Whereas associate retailers have higher pay in the hospitality industry, with an average salary of $29,543.commissioned sales associates earn similar levels of education than associate retailers in general.
+They're 0.8% more likely to graduate with a Master's Degree and 0.0% more likely to earn a Doctoral Degree.Associate retailer vs. Footwear sales associate

 Footwear sales associates focus on improving sales of all footwear products of a company.
 The sales associate works with the advertisement and marketing team to develop strategies to increase sales, maximize customer reach, and create a brand people can trust.
 Responsibilities of a footwear sales associate include monitoring inventory and issuing order requests for the replenishment of supplies, communicating with manufacturers, and keeping the management up-to-date as to the performance of each product in the market.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from associate retailer resumes include skills like "ladders," "customer issues," "pet," and "retail store," whereas a footwear sales associate might be skilled in "apparel," "customer engagement," "advantage card," and "seasonal promotions. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from associate retailer resumes include skills like "ladders," "customer issues," "pet," and "retail store," whereas a footwear sales associate is more likely to list skills in "apparel," "customer engagement," "advantage card," and "seasonal promotions. "

 An apparel sales associate works with customers and makes sales.
 A sales associate's primary responsibility is to communicate with customers, answer their inquiries about the products, and promote its benefits to encourage a purchase.
 The apparel sales associate is expected to be knowledgeable about the company's products or services.
 The associate's other responsibilities are to develop sales techniques to encourage purchases, make a store inventory of products, and receive feedback and comments from customers.
 They will also work with the sales and marketing department.